Lemon Asparagus Couscous Salad (vegan)

 Spotlight on This Lemon Asparagus Couscous Salad

-It’s unique.
-I would say this is the most frequent compliment I get.
-“I’ve never had a salad like this before.”
+- It’s unique: This is the most common compliment I hear… “I’ve never had a salad like this before.”

 The Ingredients